-The Target Speed is the speed that the motor controller is trying to achieve.
-The Target Speed source is determined by the settings in the Input Settings tab, and can come from serial/USB commands, analog voltages, or RC signals.
+The Target speed is the speed that the motor controller is trying to achieve.
+The target speed source is determined by the settings in the "Input settings" tab, and can come from serial/I2C/USB commands, analog voltages, or RC signals.

-The Current Speed is the speed at which the controller is currently your driving your motor.
-There are several reasons why the Current Speed might be different from the Target Speed: errors, acceleration limits, deceleration limits, brake duration, maximum speed limits, starting speed limits, and gradual temperature-based speed limiting.
-If any of these things are affecting the Current Speed, the appropriate part of the Status tab will be highlighted to let you know.
+The Current speed is the speed at which the controller is currently your driving your motor.
+There are several reasons why the current speed might be different from the target speed: errors, acceleration limits, deceleration limits, brake duration, maximum speed limits, starting speed limits, and gradual temperature-based speed limiting.
+If any of these things are affecting the current speed, the appropriate part of the Status tab will be highlighted to let you know.
 Anything that is stopping the motor completely will be highlighted in red.
 Anything that is limiting the speed of the motor will be highlighted in yellow.
+While hardware current limiting can affect the power delivered to the motor, it does not affect this "current speed" reading.